-Tuition refunds will be given for withdrawal from a course, change in status, or change from one tuition rate to another tuition rate according to the timelines established below.
+Refunds will be given for withdrawal from a course, change in status, or change from one tuition rate to another tuition rate according to the timelines established below.
+Students completely withdrawing from their home campus must submit the Complete Withdrawal form at the Admissions & Records Office.
 Separate refund schedules have been developed based on the way the course is offered.

-Regular 16-Week Courses
+Tuition and Fees Refund Regular 16-Week Courses

-In the event a student initiates and completes before the start of the fourth week of instruction:

-- 1. a complete withdrawal from the College, or - 2. a change from full-time to part-time status, or - a change from one tuition rate to another, if applicable, tuition and special course fees are refunded as indicated below:
+In the event a student initiate before the fourth week of instruction a complete withdrawal from the College, change from full-time to part-time status, or change from one tuition rate to another, if applicable, tuition and special course fees are refunded as indicated below:

-refund for complete withdrawal only if made on or before the last day of late registration.
+tuition refund for complete withdrawal if made on or before the last day of late registration.
+All related fees will be refunded.